Jontsu/huffmanLZ/documentation/testing.md

 ## Unit tests

+Test and branch coverage stands at 100%.

 Unit tests have been implemeneted using Python's unittest unit testing framework.
 Test coverage and branch coverage has been implemented using Python's coverage package.
-Test coverage can be found on the front page of the application when you run it.
 I have only written tests for the files that relate to the algorithms.
 I have not written tests for files that relate to the UI.
-Current test coverage is 39% and branch coverage is 51%.

 Unit tests and test coverage can be ran from terminal with commands